mohamedsaif/IntelligentExperiences.OnContainers/guide/05-deployment/README.md

 ![k8s-connection](assets/k8s-connection.png)

+#### Kubernetes Service Connection

+Let's create a service connection to our Kubernetes cluster first.

+Head to Project settings -> Service connections and select (New service connection) -> Kubernetes.

+In the (New Kubernetes service connection blade) select Azure Subscription and fill in the following information:

+1. Azure Subscription: Your Azure subscription name
+2. Cluster: Your cluster name
+3. Namespace: crowd-analytics
+4. Service connection name: ie-aks-crowd-analytics

+Click save and your are good to go :)

 ### Source Code

 If you want to contribute to this workshop (which I would very much appreciate), I would recommend [Forking the GitHub repo](https://aka.ms/IE-On-Containers).